eluckie/javascript-template/README.md

 ## Setup/Installation Requirements

-// UPDATE NAME IN PACKAGE & PACKAGE-LOCK.JSON
+// UPDATE NAME IN PACKAGE & PACKAGE-LOCK.JSON & WEBPACK.CONFIG
+* [SIGN UP FOR AN ACCOUNT TO GET AN API KEY]
 * Clone this repository to your desktop
-* [SIGN UP FOR AN ACCOUNT TO GET AN API KEY]
 * Navigate to the top level of this directory in your computer's terminal
 * create a file named ".env" in the top level of this directory
 * In the text of the .env file, include "API_KEY={your API key}" where {your API key} is replaced with the actual numbers of your API key